xapian/xapian-gsoc-proposal/proposal.rst

         in to wrapper for enums using swig %insert(go_wrapper).(https://github.com/srinivasyadav18/xapian-gsoc-plan/blob/master/example.i#L51)

-      * Go does not support constructors but this can be done with an extra helper function that takes slice of interfaces which swig does by default during the wrapping but this should be done explicitly when re-wrapped. interface{} in golang means any type.
+      * Go does not support constructors but this can be done with an extra helper function that takes slice of interfaces which swig does by default during the wrapping, but little extra code need to be added for constructors and functions when overloaded as they take slice of interfaces in ellipse syntax. interface{} in golang means any type.
 Slice of interfaces mean collection of interfaces(resizable array).
         Go supports variable number of arguments of different type to functions as func myfun(a ...interface{}) which is used during constructor and function overloading.